(c) 2024 PillSync.com

 Brexpiprazole tablets are a prescription medicine used:

-It is not known if brexpiprazole tablets are safe and effective in children with MDD.
+It is not known if brexpiprazole tablets are safe and effective for the treatment of MDD in children.

-It is not known if brexpiprazole tablets are safe and effective in children under 13 years of age with schizophrenia.
+It is not known if brexpiprazole tablets are safe and effective for the treatment of schizophrenia in children under 13 years of age.

-- There is a pregnancy exposure registry for women who are exposed to brexpiprazole tablets during pregnancy.
-If you become pregnant during treatment with brexpiprazole tablets, talk to your healthcare provider about registering with the National Pregnancy Registry for Atypical Antipsychotics.
+• There is a pregnancy exposure registry for women who are exposed to brexpiprazole tablets during pregnancy.
+If you become pregnant during treatment with brexpiprazole tablets, talk to your healthcare provider about registering with the National Pregnancy Registry for Psychiatric Medications.
 You can register by calling 1-866-961-2388 or visit http://womensmentalhealth.org/clinical-and-research-programs/pregnancyregistry/.

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins and herbal supplements.